-The first thing is the pH value and the concentration of the product.
-The concentration alone might not give you much information, because a product with neutral pH value won’t be as effective as less concentrated products with low pH value.
+The first thing is the pH value and concentration of the product.
+The concentration alone might not give you much information because a product with a neutral pH value won’t be as effective as less concentrated products with a low pH value.

-The second thing to take into consideration is the type of acid used.
+The second thing to consider is the type of acid used.

-If you are using AHAs for the first time or have sensitive skin go for a less concentrated, low to neutral pH value product using lactic acid.
-But, if you are dealing with more severe symptoms and really want to hit hard you should go with more concentrated, low pH value products that contain glycolic acid as their active ingredient.
+If you’re using AHAs for the first time or have sensitive skin, go for a less concentrated, low to neutral pH value product using lactic acid.
+But, if you're dealing with more severe symptoms and really want to hit hard, opt for more concentrated, low-pH value products that contain glycolic as their active ingredient.

-If you are using over-the-counter products then a safe concentration would be less than 10%, with a pH value higher than 3.5.
-On the other hand, some professionals in beauty salons can use products that contain up to 30% of acid and have a pH value higher than 3.
+If you're using over-the-counter products, a safe concentration would be less than 10%, with a pH value higher than 3.5.
+Some professionals in beauty salons can use products that contain up to 30% of acid and have a pH value higher than 3.

-If you want to exfoliate your skin, get a more glowing complexion, and reduce the common imperfections on the skin’s surface then AHAs are here for you.
+If you want to exfoliate, get a more glowing complexion, and reduce common imperfections on the skin’s surface, then AHAs are here for you.
 You can find them in creams, lotions, toners, and other acne or anti-aging products.

-Depending on your skin type and your condition you can choose from a variety of acids in the AHA family.
-The most famous and commonly used is the glycolic, followed by the lactic acid which is an alternative for people with sensitive skin.
+Depending on your skin type and condition, you can choose from various acids in the AHA family.
+The most famous and commonly used are glycolic, followed by lactic acid, an alternative for people with sensitive skin.